The Engagement Difference

 - provide continuity of positive practices into the future

-Restorative approaches are being increasingly adopted.
+Engagement approaches are being increasingly used.
 The Nova Scotia Department of Social Services is moving in this direction.
-The UK postal unions handle grievances through restorative approaches.
+The UK postal unions handle grievances through engagement approaches.

 Moving on from conflict

-This experience has led to a further realization that Restorative Practice offers a highly effective framework, or set of principles, for shaping all organizational practices involving interpersonal relationships.
+Success in responding to conflict led practitioners to realize that Engagement Practice offers a highly effective framework, or set of principles, for all workplace situations from:

 While Restorative Practice has its origins as a response to conflict, it is now viewed as providing a sound framework for all workplace situations, from staff hiring, to policies on conducting staff meetings, to performance appraisal, to inter-department workflow.